MicrosoftDocs/learn/learn-pr/advocates/authoring-arm-templates/includes/11-Add-variables-templates-Exercise.md

 The parameter for the storage account name is hard-to-use because you have to provide a unique name.
 In unit 8, we addressed a way to use functions to generate a unique name instead of having you guess a unique name.
 Now we can use that function to solve this problem by adding a variable that will use that function and constructs a unique name for the storage account still using the passed parameter as the prefix string.

 ### Use variable
 The following example highlights the changes you can make to add a variable to your template that creates a unique storage account name.
-Copy the whole file and replace your template with its contents.
+Copy the whole file and use it in the following exercise.

 :::code language="JSON" source="../samples/exercise4-function-2.json" highlight="4-9,29-31,36":::

 Notice that there are some edits from the previous code:

-1. The parameter "storageName" was changed to "storagePrefix" and its "maxLength" value was changed to "11".
+1. The parameter **"storageName"** was changed to **"storagePrefix"** and its **"maxLength"** value was changed to **11** from **24**.
 This is to ensure the prefix + the generated unique string would not exceed the maximum storage account name length limit of 24
-1. It now includes a variable named uniqueStorageName.
+1. The code now includes a variable named **uniqueStorageName**.
 This variable uses five functions to construct a string value.
     - toLower
     - concat
     - parameters
     - uniqueString
     - resourceGroup
-1. the resource name was changed from **"name": "[parameters('storageName')]",** to **"name": "[variables(uniqueStorageName)]",**  leverage the newly created variable.
+1. The resource name was changed from **"name": "[parameters('storageName')]",** to **"name": "[variables(uniqueStorageName)]",** to leverage the newly created variable.

-> [!NOTTE]
+> [!NOTE]
-> As previously mentioned, the result of "uniqueString(resourceGroup().id)" is a 13 character hash based on the "resourgroup().id" and therefore, it will **ALWAYS** be the same as long as you're deploying in the same resource group.
+> As previously mentioned, the result of "uniqueString(resourceGroup().id)" is a 13 character hash based on result of **"resourgroup().id"** and therefore, it will **ALWAYS** be the same as long as you're deploying in the same resource group.

 ### Deploy the template